Upload your CV

 Select a category

-The most popular industries for creative specialists are marketing, public relations, sales and administration.
-The majority of jobs needed in these industries are permanent positions and only a small amount is on contract base.
-The job level which is most requested by these sectors is “experienced” but not manager level.
+The most popular industries for creative specialists are marketing, media and PRand advertising and sales.
+The job level most requested by these sectors is “experienced” but not at the manager level.

 The creative working landscape is constantly influenced by innovations and new ways of thinking.
-One result of this influence is that self-employment is on the forefront in the creative market.
-More precisely, there are not many other industries in which the self-employment rate is as high as in the creative industry.
+One result of this influence is that self-employment is at the forefront of the creative market.
+More precisely, there are not many other industries where the self-employment rate is as high as in the creative industry.
 Particularly, a lot of young people prefer being portfolio workers and self-employed.
-Another trend, which especially affects the UK, is that creative professionals are most often needed for tourist events.
-Since they are usually one-off events, creatives need to be available at short notice and have relevant experience.
+Another trend, which especially affects Canada, is that creative professionals are frequently needed for cultural and tourist events.
+Since these are often one-off events, creatives need to be available at short notice and have relevant experience.

-Currently, it is prime time for creative professionals with the right experience and skills as creative agencies have been growing and companies have been investing more and more money in their creative departments.
-Industry experts expect this trend to continue and predict that the demand for art directors, creative directors, copywriters, user experience and user interface experts will particularly increase over the next couple of years.
+Currently, it is prime time for creative professionals with the right experience and skills, as creative agencies have been growing and companies are investing more money in their creative departments.
+Industry experts expect this trend to continue and predict that the demand for art directors, creative directors, copywriters, user experience (UX), and user interface (UI) experts will particularly increase over the next couple of years.

-Since the creative industries become more and more digitalised, it goes without saying that employers expect creative experts to be natives in everything that is digital.
-This might range from online distribution, website development and the streaming of live events to the creation of online banners.
-One other requirement from the employer side is that creatives need to become all-rounders, meaning that they should not only be specialists in the field that they work in but also have a basic understanding of other creative sectors, including UX, UI, copywriting and creative technology.
+As the creative industries become increasingly digitalized, it goes without saying that employers expect creative experts to be skilled in everything digital.
+This might range from online distribution, website development, and the streaming of live events to the creation of online banners.
+Another requirement from employers is that creatives need to become all-rounders, meaning that they should not only be specialists in their field but also have a basic understanding of other creative sectors, including UX, UI, copywriting, and creative technology.

-1. During an interview for a creative role, interviewers tend to have a close look at the applicants’ portfolio and ask relevant questions about their work.
-Besides portfolio questions, they might also ask you the following in order to get to know you better:
+During an interview for a creative role, interviewers tend to closely review the applicants’ portfolio and ask relevant questions about their work.
+Besides portfolio-related questions, they might also ask the following to get to know you better:

-A bachelor’s degree in a creative-related field, such as graphic design, television production, advertising and publishing, might be seen as advantageous by some employers.
-However, what really matters in the creative industry is the professionals’ portfolio.
-An excellent portfolio is usually worth more than every degree which is why in the UK, creatives start working on their portfolio as soon as possible and rarely do a postgraduate degree.
+A bachelor’s degree in a creative-related field, such as graphic design, television production, advertising, or publishing, might be seen as advantageous by some employers.
+However, what really matters in the creative industry is the professional’s portfolio.
+An excellent portfolio is usually worth more than any degree, which is why in Canada, creatives start working on their portfolios as soon as possible and rarely pursue a postgraduate degree.

 Upload your CV to our database.